allmaps/allmaps/packages/leaflet/README.md

 #### setMapOpacity

-Sets the opacity of a single warped map
+Sets the opacity of a single map

 ##### Parameters